 With these alignment patterns, it is often pointed out, we appear to be developing a newer, more complex international structure based on a higher level of competing nation-state alignment than in the early post-Cold War years, together with non-state armed groups in a volatile combination of technologies, ideological-religious fanaticism, and conflicting geographical claims.
-We have an alliance pattern that includes: (1) An increasing strategic relationship between the United States and India; (2) a strengthened U.S. Japan security relationship; (3) a strengthened alignment between China and Pakistan; (4) an intensifying security relationship between China and Russia: and (5) escalating tensions in the South China Sea and the Diaoyu/Senkaku Islands.
+In 2014, we have an alliance pattern that includes: (1) An increasing strategic relationship between the United States and India; (2) a continuing U.S. Japan security relationship; (3) a strengthened alignment between China and Pakistan; (4) a security relationship between China and Russia; (5) a Russian effort to balance against China by a strengthened relationship with Japan; and (6) escalating tensions in the South China Sea and the Diaoyu-Senkaku Islands.
 This is the background and setting in which the South and East Asia crisis of 2017 will unfold.

 “China-Pak Strategic Nexus worries Antony,” The Times of India, 21 May 2011 at http://articles.timesofindia.indiatimes.com/2011-05-21/india/29568390_1_nuclear-arsenal-antony-safe-havens.